Find a job (post-arrival)

 Western Sweden is home to global companies such as Volvo, AstraZeneca, SKF and Nudie Jeans, world-class universities and innovative start-ups.
-Key business areas include the automotive, IT, life sciences, renewable energy, transport, creative and textile industries.
+Key business areas include the automotive, IT, life science, construction, business services and retail sectors.

 You will find that many of the job ads in Sweden are in Swedish, so web translation tools can be helpful.
 You should also learn key Swedish words for various positions and occupations you are interested in.
-Another tip is to search for jobs using English terms as well as the term “English”.
+Another tip is to search for jobs using English terms and names of professions, and event search the term “English”.

 Temp agencies and recruiting companies such as Academic Work, Proffice, Manpower, Randstad and Adecco can also be a good way to find employment.
 Their sites also have job listings and allow you to register your CV.